chrishobcroft/TestingTheMerge/goerli-prater-merge.md

 ## Get testnet ETH

-I don't know yet how to get ETH on Goerli.
-I will update this when I find out.
+Ask your friends, and if they don't have any, ask me, and I will try to find out.

 ## Make deposit